shpongledsummer/atmospheric-weather-card/README.md

 | Lock | `lock.front_door` | `unlocked` |
 | Toggle | `input_boolean.party_mode` | `on` |
 | Presence | `zone.home` | `active` |

-When the entity returns to an inactive state, the card switches back to the default image.

 <br>